LGBTQ rights in Texas: Hate crime law

 On May 11, 2001, Governor Rick Perry signed House Bill 587, popularly but unofficially known as the James Byrd Jr. Hate Crimes Act, which strengthened penalties for certain crimes motivated by a victim's race, color, disability, religion, national origin or ancestry, age, gender, or sexual preference.
 This legislation did not cover gender identity.

 In the first decade after the law took effect on September 1, 2001, local law enforcement agencies had reported about 200 crimes per year as hate crimes.
-However, fewer than one case a year on average had been successfully prosecuted in Texas as a hate crime.
+However, fewer than one case a year on average had been charged by prosecutors as a hate crime in Texas.
 This is among the states with the lowest percentage of prosecuted hate crimes.

 Sex education

 The Texas Department of State Health Services has developed model education programs on AIDS and HIV; however, Texas law requires that the "materials in the education programs intended for persons younger than 18 years of age ... state that homosexual conduct is not an acceptable lifestyle and is a criminal offense...."
 In practice, few school districts include that language about homosexual conduct in their sex education materials.

 In November 2020, the Texas Board of Education updated the sex education materials policy, and voted in favor of changing the anti-bullying definition to include “sexual bullying".
 There was an effort by 5 Democratic board members to expand the policy to include “bullying and harassment because of sexual orientation and gender identity or expression,” but was blocked by 10 Republican members of the board.

 As of December 2020, the Texas "no promo homo law" still remains on the statute books.